apache/sedona/docs/api/sql/Raster-loader.md

 ## Load GeoTiff to Array[Double] format

 The `geotiff` loader of Sedona is a Spark built-in data source.
 It can read a single geotiff image or a number of geotiff images into a DataFrame.
-Each geotiff is a row in the resulting DataFrame and stored in an arrya of Double type format.
+Each geotiff is a row in the resulting DataFrame and stored in an array of Double type format.

 Since: `v1.1.0`